 Create a Property Tax Exemption for Solar: Incentivize residential investment in solar by granting property tax exemptions for solar panel installations and other advanced energy technologies.

 Offer a Green Source Rider Program: Establish a utilities-led program that allows energy-intensive customers, such as big-box retailers, college campuses, and data centers, to voluntarily purchase renewable energy.

 Establish a Solar Factory Retooling Financing Program: Increase solar manufacturing in Georgia by providing capital for retooling factories, purchasing equipment, and building facilities.

-Make Property Assessed Clean Energy (PACE) Financing Simple: Encourage energy efficiency building upgrades by allowing property owners to finance investments with a loan that is repaid through their property tax bill.
+Make Property Assessed Clean Energy (PACE) Financing Simple: Encourage energy efficiency building upgrades by allowing property owners to finance investments with loans that are repaid through their property tax bills.

 Use Revenue Decoupling to Encourage Energy Efficiency: Establish a mechanism that decouples a utility’s fixed rates and variable rates (based on sales) in order to stabilize utility earnings and remove disincentives for supporting energy efficiency programs.

 Adopt Municipal Benchmarking Ordinances: Establish city-level benchmarking ordinances throughout the state in order to monitor commercial building energy performance, encourage smart building investments, and achieve environmental benefits.